| Joseph is dragged from his bed,

 the right and went on about thirty rods further; about sixty rods

-from the house. and thirty from whence I saw Elder Rigdon; into the meadow, where they stopped, and one
+I saw Elder Rigdon; into the meadow, where they stopped, and one

 said, "Simonds,

-Simonds" (meaning I supposed, Simonds Rider,)
+Simonds" (meaning I supposed, Simonds Rider Ryder,)

 "pull up his drawers, pull up his drawers, he will take cold." |